consumer awareness

 Jago grahak Jago

-It is a consumer awareness program launched by Government of India in 2005.
+It is a consumer awareness program launched Government of India in 2005.
 This program create consumer awareness through print media, poster, audio and video campaigns for consumer information and education.
 Thus, making sure that every consumer is aware of their rights and responsibilities.

 National Consumer Helpline